-Originally called the Decadome and eventually titled the Ideapod, this temporary structure served as an onsite repository at the Library Lot for community ideas and feedback.
-During the week of November 3-10, 2019, the same week as the first Community Open House, several Task Force members and the manufacturer of the Ideapod, staffed the structure from 11-2 each day.
-These volunteers invited those passing by to complete the activities survey (see Appendix G), and to submit any additional ideas or thoughts on poster boards mounted to the Ideapod.
-Community members completed 300 surveys and filled three poster boards.
+Originally called the Decadome and eventually titled the IdeaPod, this temporary structure served as an onsite Center of the City Block repository for community ideas and feedback.
+During the week of November 3-10, 2019, the same week as the first Community Open House, several Task Force members and the manufacturer of the IdeaPod, staffed the structure at the Library Lot from 11-2 each day.
+These volunteers invited those passing by to complete the activities survey (see Appendix D), and to submit any additional ideas or thoughts on poster boards mounted to the IdeaPod.
+Community members completed over 300 surveys and filled three poster boards.

 During January 5-16, 2020, the days leading up to the second Community Open House.
-Task Force members and the Ideapod manufacturer once again staffed the structure from 11-2 each day, this time at Liberty Plaza, and invited community members to share their thoughts on Liberty Plaza and concepts being developed for the civic center commons.
+Task Force members and the IdeaPod manufacturer once again staffed the structure from 11-2 each day, this time at Liberty Plaza, and invited community members to share their thoughts on Liberty

+Plaza and concepts being developed for the civic center commons.